 The SES Satellites Space Scholarship is a unique opportunity for 17-18 year old students who have completed their GCSEs and are interested in the space industry and astronomy in particular.
 The scholarship entitles you to a place on the residential Senior Space School hosted by the University of Leicester in July/August.
 For further information on the Senior Space School, click here.
 There is also an opportunity to be considered for an intership with SES Satellites as part of the scholarship.
 The scholarship is designed to introduce and inspire the individual towards a wide range of career opportunities in the space industry.
-Applications are now open until the 27th June 2019 – click here to apply!

 This is what Chloe, the 2018 Space Scholarship winner had to say about her experience:

 Senior Space School UK at Leicester University was such an amazing experience; I learnt so much and had the fantastic opportunity of working with other people also enthusiastic about the space sector.
 The mentors at Space School were all so helpful and I have received so much useful advice based on their own university degrees in physics/engineering, which has made me so much more confident about submitting my own university applications next month.

 We were given the task of building small rockets with gunpowder engines in teams of 3.
 The rockets had to have a payload of a ‘mars rover’ which had to eject mid-flight and safely land with a parachute, deploying 3 ‘astronaut’ bouncy balls upon landing.
 I specifically enjoyed working on the nosecone and balsa wood tailfins and engine mount, as it was so interesting to test different designs.
 In the final rocket launch, everything we had designed worked smoothly and our rocket won second place!